Kailyn Lowry Baby Daddy Saga: Stunning New Details Revealed!

 The Kailyn Lowry baby daddy saga continues to gain traction online as a report revealed new details about the identity of the man who would soon become the father of the Teen Mom 2 star’s child.

-While latest update about the mysterious baby daddy of the MTV celebrity’s third baby did not reveal who he is, it unveiled major details about the man’s identity.
+While latest update about the mysterious baby daddy of the MTV celebrity’s third baby did not exactly identify who he is, it unveiled major details about the man’s identity.

-Speaking to Radar Online, Kailyn’s publicist Casi Densmore-Koon revealed details about Kailyn Lowry’s baby daddy without mentioning the guy’s name.
+Speaking to Radar Online, Kailyn’s publicist Casi Densmore-Koon unveiled details about Kailyn Lowry’s baby daddy without mentioning the guy’s name.

 “The father is a friend Kail was briefly dating.”

-The reality star’s publicist further clarified that having the baby was Kailyn’s decision and was not an accident, contrary to rumors.
+The reality star’s publicist further clarified that having the baby was Kailyn’s decision and was not an accident, contrary to rumors going around.

 “This was Kail’s choice and she is 100% happy.
 Kail can’t wait to welcome the new addition to her family this summer.”